media-comp/2022-KGAT/paperreview/PaperReview.md

 ## Knowledge Graph Attention Network(KGAT)
 1. Provide better recommendation with item side information.
 2. KGAT model, which achieves high-order relation modeling in an explicit and end-top-end manner under GNN.
-3. Conduct extensive experiments to demonstrate the effectiveness of KGAT and it's interpretability
+3. Conduct extensive experiments to demonstrate the effectiveness of KGAT and its interpretability

 ---
 # Task Formulation